opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 #### Train the logistic regression model

 This example uses a multi-class logistic regression categorization methodology.
-Here, the inputs of sepal length and width, and petal length and width, are used to train the model to categorize based on the `class`, as indicated by the `target` parameter.
+Here, the inputs of sepal and petal length and width are used to train the model to categorize centroids based on the `class`, as indicated by the `target` parameter.

 **Request**